FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/custom_connector/deploy_connector.md

     Custom-Site: com.axway.st.plugins.site.sdk.ftp.FTPSite
     Class-Path: myftp/lib/sftp.jar

-Аdd your Custom Connector implementation jar to the `${FILEDRIVE_HOME}/plugins/transferSites/` directory and the `sftp.jar` file to the `${FILEDRIVE_HOME}/plugins/transferSites/lib/myftp/lib/` directory inside the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> installation directory.
+Аdd your Custom Connector implementation jar to the `${FILEDRIVE_HOME}/plugins/transferSites/` directory and the `sftp.jar` file to the `${FILEDRIVE_HOME}/plugins/transferSites/lib/myftp/lib/` directory inside the {{< SecureTransport/componentshortname  >}} installation directory.
 The final directory structure should look like this:

     ${FILEDRIVE_HOME}/plugins/transferSites/myftp.jar
     ${FILEDRIVE_HOME}/plugins/transferSites/myftp/lib/sftp.jar

-After your custom connector jar file, including the third party libraries, is placed in the `${FILEDRIVE_HOME}/plugins/transferSites` directory, the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Administration Service should be restarted in order to load and register your Custom Connector implementation as a <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Transfer Site.
+After your custom connector jar file, including the third party libraries, is placed in the `${FILEDRIVE_HOME}/plugins/transferSites` directory, the {{< SecureTransport/componentshortname  >}} Administration Service should be restarted in order to load and register your Custom Connector implementation as a {{< SecureTransport/componentshortname  >}} Transfer Site.

 > **Note:**
 >
 > When you are deploying your Custom Connector implementation, you should only include third party dependencies used by your implementation.
 You should not add APIs provided run-time by SecureTransport.
 This includes the SecureTransport Pluggable Transfer Site SPI, Bean Validation API, and JSR-330 (javax.inject) API.

-For more details about implementing a Custom Connector, review the examples included in <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Software Development Kit.
+For more details about implementing a Custom Connector, review the examples included in {{< SecureTransport/componentshortname  >}} Software Development Kit.

 ## Third-party libraries logging